numpad/c-engine/doc/ROADMAP.md

-at-least-usable skeletal animation data structure camera movement on touch/mouse drag offscreen position indicator
+at-least-usable skeletal animation data structure camera movement on touch/mouse drag offscreen position indicator basic instanced particle rendering cache all `glGetUniformLocation` calls instead of doing them each frame

 plan pile:
 ----------
-basic instanced particle rendering render cartoon fire particles
+context menu when long-pressing a tile render cartoon fire particles
  - 2 particle with same XY pos but Z offset (small white circle in front, bigger orange circle behind, ...)
 (Z need to be fixed at spawn/particle system origin, and/or include enough "padding")
+ - 3d particle/cone pointing to camera with gradient
  - or multiple passes?
-cache all `glGetUniformLocation` calls instead of doing them each frame

 when player attacks with multiple basic attacks, let them select the card. valid cards get highlighted. when player plays attack card, let them select the enemy